An introduction to the principles and practice of exercise science, including common and relevant myths or misconceptions.

 At the end of this paper students will be able to:

-- Explain the scientific process, understand its importance and application in exercise science, and use this understanding to describe the characteristics of myths and scientific knowledge.
+- Explain the scientific process, understand its importance and application in exercise science, and use this understanding to describe the characteristics of myths and knowledge.

 - Undertake meaningful measurement of human movement.